Insight

 What fifteen years in the sector actually shows you

-I have spent the last decade and a half inside the UK vehicle rental industry.
-That has meant working with national operators, working alongside independent rental businesses across the country, and meeting the operators behind hundreds of local rental locations.
 There is no shortage of opinion in this industry about who serves business customers best.
 But opinion is not the same as evidence.
 What evidence looks like, in practice, is years of conversations with the businesses on the receiving end of vehicle hire decisions — fleet managers, owner-operators, sole traders, site managers, transport coordinators, and finance directors.
 Hundreds of them.
 Probably more.
-And the stories repeat.

 What customers tell us